Generated at: 2026-05-16 10:42:47

 This function manages information regarding target customers (prospects).

-In addition to basic information typically found on business cards—such as the contact person's name, company name, address, and phone number—you can view sales-related information per customer, including past contact history and the progress of sales negotiations.
+In addition to basic information typically found on business cards—such as the contact person's name, company name, address, and phone number—you can view sales-related information per customer, including contact history and the progress of sales negotiations.

 This function is frequently used not only by the sales department but also in collaboration with other departments such as marketing and customer support.